-The Junge Schauspielhaus Zürich offers space for bold ideas, open dialogue, and inspiring encounters.
-Let’s head out on this journey together—curious, open, and optimistic.
-The adventure begins now!
+The Junges Schauspielhaus Zürich offers space for bold ideas and inspiring encounters.
+Let’s embark on a journey of discovery together, full of curiosity—the adventure begins now!

-The Junge Schauspielhaus is supported by the Ernst Göhner Stiftung, the Elisabeth Weber Stiftung, and the Komplizen Klub.
+♥ The Junges Schauspielhaus is supported by the Ernst Göhner Stiftung, the Elisabeth Weber Stiftung, and the Komplizen Klub.

 Banden